UAE: Can passengers claim stolen, lost belongings during flights?

 They explain who are at risk of heat-related illness, advise precaution

 Question: I flew from Dubai to South Asia with a local carrier last month.
 As usual, I ensured that all my bags were properly sealed before boarding.
 When I reached home, however, I noticed that a few of my belongings, such as shoes and shirts worth more than Dh1,000, were missing.
 Can I claim my stolen or lost items?
-If so, who is responsible for the loss?
-Is it the airline or the airports?
+Is it the airline or the airport that is responsible for the loss?
 Your guidance about my rights is appreciated.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.